trogoautoego1/digmethodsfem/README.md

 **Core Research Questions:** How has feminism and the depiction of it in media devolped over the course of the 19th to 21st century?

-**Corpus:** Simone de Beauvoir and Betty Friedan: The Politics of Omission, Simone de Beauvoir: An Interview Sarah Stickney Ellis, The Women of England, Their Social Duties, and Domestic Habits (1839).
+**Corpus:** Simone de Beauvoir and Betty Friedan: The Politics of Omission, Simone de Beauvoir: An Interview; Sarah Stickney Ellis, The Women of England, Their Social Duties, and Domestic Habits (1839).